 The impacts of climate change on ecosystems have far-reaching consequences, including adverse effects on food security, public health, water resources, settlements, and infrastructure.
 Consequently, effective management of water resources is paramount for safeguarding the well-being of the farming community in India.

-Since farmers significantly benefit from water management, the Indian government has launched initiatives with large budgets for several villages.
+However, as discussed above, Since farmers significantly benefit from water management, the Indian government has launched initiatives with large budgets for several villages.

 Initiatives By The Indian Government To Improve Water Management